-Why don't more women take a daily aspirin to prevent heart disease?April 4th, 2012 in Cardiology /
+Why don't more women take a daily aspirin to prevent heart disease?April 4, 2012 in Medicine & Health / Cardiology

 Heart disease is the leading cause of death among women, and evidence-based national guidelines promote the use of daily aspirin for women at increased risk for cardiovascular disease.
 However, less than half of the women who could benefit from aspirin are taking it, according to an article in Journal of Women's Health, a peer-reviewed publication from Mary Ann Liebert, Inc. The article is available free online at the Journal of Women's Health website.